medavox/ktorio.github.io/clients/http-client/1engines.md

 ktor_version_review: 1.2.0
 ---

-Ktor HTTP Client has a common interface but allows to specify an engine that processes the network request.
+The Ktor HTTP Client has a common interface, but allows you to specify the engine that processes the network request.
 Different engines have different configurations, dependencies and supporting features.

 **Table of contents:**